lerwine/PowerShell-Modules/src/HtmlUtility.UnitTests/Resources/Example1.md

 *[API]: Application Programming Interface
 *[JSON]: JavaScript Object Notation

-When working with APIs, it's common to send and receive data in JSON format.
-This API uses JSON for all its responses.

 > Block quoted
 > *text*
 >
 > With a blank line

+Cited: ""When working with APIs, it's common to send and receive data in JSON format.""
+This API uses JSON for all its responses.

+> [!IMPORTANT]
+> This is an important note.

 | Syntax      | Description |
 | ----------- | ----------- |